Tjorriemorrie/abbr/README.md

 It is hard to estimate the time as the work will be done intermittently part-time.
 Best estimate is about 2 business days (2 days * 8 hours)
+Log:
+- spent about 5 hours on Thursday, many reading REST docs
+- spent about x on Friday

 ## Installation